-Hard Hatted Woman is the first feature-length documentary film about women who work in blue-collar construction trades.
-They are ironworkers and electricians, plumbers and piledrivers, boilermakers and masons, and they all know what it's like to be the only woman on the job.
-They are less than 3% of the national construction workforce, but a small number of remarkable women continue to pursue this daunting and non-traditional career path.
-Many of them are seeking the economic security of these high-paying union jobs, while others are drawn to the innate satisfaction of physically and technically demanding work.
-But all of them have something to say about surviving and thriving in a hyper-masculine arena, where only the bold have entered and even fewer will succeed.
-Despite federal interventions and affirmative action laws since 1978, the number of women in building trades has not increased in nearly four decades.
-What has been keeping them out?
+Hard Hatted Woman is the first feature documentary film about women in the unionized building trades.
+They are less than 3% of the construction workforce, yet a few pioneering women continue to pursue this daunting and non-traditional career path.
+Many of them are seeking economic empowerment; union construction jobs offer better wages and benefits than most of the leading occupations for women.
+Others are drawn to the innate satisfaction of physically and technically demanding work.
+But all of them end up fighting to advance in a hyper-masculine arena where only the bold have entered and even fewer will succeed.
+Lingering myths and stereotypes about women's aptitudes and abilities prevent untold numbers of women from entering the trades, and cause many to leave.

 Taking the viewer into the grit and intensity of construction sites, Hard Hatted Woman follows five women through their daily experiences both on and off the job, creating intimate portraits that reveal how each woman navigates the work’s physical and emotional challenges, how they shape her, and how she decides to shape them back.
 In an industry where discrimination, sexism, racism, and homophobia are part of everyday culture, the women must find strategies for coping and resistance, survival and activism.
 At the heart of their struggle is an enduring passion for the work itself—pride of craft, joy of building, love of trade.